dvalters/dvalters.github.io/_posts/2018-01-16-NetCDF-merging.markdown

 ## CDO (Climate Data Operators)

-This is an eually capable set of netCDF tools written by the Max Planck Institute for Meteorology.
+This is an equally capable set of netCDF tools written by the Max Planck Institute for Meteorology.

 [CDO tools page](https://code.mpimet.mpg.de/projects/cdo/)